 Over and over again, Elkiem has measured work environment, applied changes, then re-measured to observe the effect.
 While such measurement is the ideal approach to any new environment, the following is an approach that I have found to work well in a number of middle-market companies: Every six months, the CEO and the leadership team must review five “levers” that correspond to the root causes of low-performance environments noted above.
-No more than two levers should be chosen for adjustment in the given six-month period.
+Choose no more than two levers for adjustment in the given six-month period.
 Making two changes is a sufficiently ambitious challenge, since each move requires follow-through.

 For firms with very low-performance environments, starting with the first and second levers makes sense.
 But most firms are not starting at ground zero—they have some level of proficiency in applying each of the levers.
 They may choose the two that will best shape the performance environment.

-If there is clarity on success and failure, a list can easily be generated of employees who succeeded and those who failed.
+If there is clarity on success and failure, you can easily generate a list of employees who succeeded and those who failed.
 Many will most likely fall in the middle.

 In a firm I once ran, such exposure worked well.
 My shipping department had a high error rate.
-When we exposed the error rates to the entire company, the team’s pride was at stake, and errors dropped.
+When we exposed the error rates to the entire company, it threatened the team’s pride, and errors dropped.
 We never chose to expose individual error rates, but we counseled poor performers and moved them out if they didn’t improve.
 I’m not advocating complete exposure in all cases.
 But CEOs must consider exposure as a lever they need to use.
 People deeply care what their peers think of them.

 Being the tough leader who holds people accountable, has more frequent review sessions, measures more closely and otherwise keeps the pressure on is not a fun job.
 But any leader owes it to the underperformer, to the team and to the company to signal the need for improvement.
 That signal is emotional discomfort.
 If the signal isn’t heeded, move on to Lever 5.